cosmos/ibc/spec/ics-002-client-semantics/README.md

 now-finalised consensus roots and update any necessary signature authority tracking (e.g. changes to the validator set) for future calls to the validity predicate.

+Clients MAY have time-sensitive validity predicates, such that if no header is provided for a period of time (e.g. an unbonding period of three weeks) it will no longer be possible to update the client.
+In this case, a permissioned entity such as a chain governance system or trusted multi-signature MAY be allowed to intervene to unfreeze a frozen client & provide a new correct header.

 #### Misbehaviour predicate

 A misbehaviour predicate is an opaque function defined by a client type, used to check if data